Maxprofsmax/Roslynator/docs/cli/list-symbols-command.md

 **`[--output]`** `<OUTPUT_PATH>`

-Defines path to file that will store a list of symbol definitions.
+Defines path to file(s) that will store a list of symbol definitions.

 **`--projects`** <PROJECT_NAME>